-Our Reporting to you Required communications What is reported? 📅 🖓 When and where Subject to compliance with regulations, any actual or suspected non-compliance with laws and regulations identified relevant to the Audit & Governance Committee Subject to compliance with regulations, any suspicions that irregularities, including fraud with regard to the financial statements, may occur or have occurred, and the implications thereof The valuation methods used and any changes to these including first year audits The scope of consolidation and exclusion criteria if any and whether in accordance with the reporting framework The identification of any non-EY component teams used in the group audit The completeness of documentation and explanations received Any significant difficulties encountered in the course of the audit Any significant matters discussed with management Any other matters considered significant Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty related to going concern Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The appropriateness of related disclosures in the financial statements Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Misstatements Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Subsequent events Enquiry of the Audit & Governance Committee where appropriate regarding whether any subsequent events have occurred that might affect the financial statements.
-Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee
+Our Reporting to you Required communications What is reported?
+When and where Subject to compliance with regulations, any actual or suspected non-compliance with laws and regulations identified relevant to the Audit & Governance Committee Subject to compliance with regulations, any suspicions that irregularities, including fraud with regard to the financial statements, may occur or have occurred, and the implications thereof The valuation methods used and any changes to these including first year audits The scope of consolidation and exclusion criteria if any and whether in accordance with the reporting framework The identification of any non-EY component teams used in the group audit The completeness of documentation and explanations received Any significant difficulties encountered in the course of the audit Any significant matters discussed with management Any other matters considered significant Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty related to going concern Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The appropriateness of related disclosures in the financial statements Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Misstatements Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Subsequent events ► Enquiry of the Audit & Governance Committee where appropriate regarding whether any subsequent events have occurred that might affect the financial statements.
+Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings